 Sunday 18th September 2022 – Service summery

-On Sunday September 18th the dominical service took place as usual at CBCA goma ville.
+On Sunday September 18th the service took place as usual at CBCA goma ville.

-The service bigan with a Praise and Worship session lead by the New Semence choir in which all the entenance express them thanksfullness to God.
+The service began with a Praise and Worship session led by the Nouvelle Semence choir.

-Lead by brother MUHINDO Malunga, the surmon was the source of blessing for all the congregation.
-This one was focus on Nehemiah..
+Ld by brother MUHINDO Malunga, the surmon was the source of blessing for the entire congregation.
+The topic focused on Nehemiah story.

+Put here the scripture reference!

 Nehemiah was a Hebrew in Persia when the word reached him that the Temple in Jerusalem had been reconstructed but that the walls were destroyed and the city gates burned by fire.
 He grew anxious knowing there was no wall to protect the city.
 Nehemiah prayed for three months and invited God to use him to save the city and the people.
 God answered his prayer by softening the heart of the Persian king, Artaxerxes, who gave not only his blessing, but also supplies to be used in the building project.
 Nehemiah is given permission by the king to return to Jerusalem, where he is made governor.